Joan London (American writer): Biography

 During 1934–35, Joan went to Hollywood, where she tried to break into screenwriting while running a personal assistance service.
 She had a novel, 320 Panoramic pass around New York publishers without success.
 Twentieth Century Fox hired her to write publicity for its movie based on her father's The Call of the Wild, and invited her to the set.
 Most of her friends were of the Hungarian refugee group that were becoming key directors, designers and actors.

 Returning to the San Francisco Bay area, Joan met a fellow committed to Trotskyism, Barney Mayes.
 They lived together and she joined him in editing the weekly publication of the Maritime Federation of the Pacific.
 Waterfront leader Harry Bridges threatened their lives for being against his tactics, and later accused them of being anti-working class and against the Soviet Union.
 During the longshoremen strikes of 1936–37, beatings and murders, most unsolved, occurred.
 Joan and Barney wrote Corpse With Knee Action under the pseudonym B. J. Maylon.
 A related story of the waterfront conflicts, Embarcadero, was unpublished.

 During the 1940s, Joan London worked for the California Labor Federation in San Francisco.
 She worked there over twenty years, writing speeches, reports, and the weekly newsletter.
 She continued to be active in the Berkeley branches of the Communist Party USA, then aligned with the Allies during WWII.
 She married Charles L. "Indian" Miller in 1948.
 Although he was not political, Miller appears in the large FBI file kept on Joan.
 She was on many leftist or union-focused mailing lists.
-Ironically, Charles Malamuth (her first husband), no longer leftist, was an informer.
+Ironically, Malamuth (her first husband), no longer leftist, was an informer.

-She died of throat cancer on January 18, 1971, three days after her 70th birthday.
+She died of throat cancer on 18 January 1971, three days after her 70th birthday.
 She was cremated.
 Her son was instructed to throw her ashes into the ocean, but could not bring himself to do it, and so he buried them in Yosemite.